-Flow-guided nanoscale localization aims to detect and locate a target event using nanodevices, without requiring the nanodevices to necessarily determine their own location.
+Flow-guided localization aims to localize a target event using nanodevices without requiring the nanodevices to determine their own location.
 The concept presented in~\cite{lemic2022toward} supports this type of scenario and falls within this category.
 However, the notable representatives of this localization approach are~\cite{gomez2022nanosensor} and~\cite{simonjan2021body}.
 In these studies, \ac{ML} models are employed to differentiate the regions through which each nanodevice passes during a single circulation through the bloodstream.
-The authors in~\cite{simonjan2021body} achieve this by tracking the distances covered by a nanodevice during its circulation using a nanoscale \ac{IMU}.
-However, this poses challenges in terms of the limited resources available for storing and processing \ac{IMU}-generated data at the nanodevice level, as well as the accuracy of IMU readings being affected by the blood's vortex flow.
+The authors in~\cite{simonjan2021body} achieve this by tracking the distances a nanodevice covers during its circulation using a nanoscale \ac{IMU}.
+However, this poses challenges concerning the limited resources available for storing and processing \ac{IMU}-generated data at the nanodevice level, as well as the accuracy of IMU readings being affected by the blood's vortex flow.
 On the other hand, the authors in~\cite{gomez2022nanosensor} address these challenges by tracking the time required for each circulation through the bloodstream.
-The captured distance or time information is then transmitted to a beaconing anchor located near the heart using short-range \ac{THz}-based backscattering at the nanodevice level.
+The captured distance or time information is then transmitted to a beaconing anchor located near the heart using short-range \ac{THz}-based backscattering.

-These localization approaches, unlike~\cite{lemic2022toward}, are not specifically designed to provide precise point localization of the target.
+Unlike~\cite {lemic2022toward}, these localization approaches are not explicitly designed to provide precise point localization of the target.
 Despite the potential benefits of achieving point localization for healthcare diagnostics, these methods focus on detecting the body region through which the nanodevice has passed.
-Furthermore, the accuracy and reliability of region detection can be improved by increasing the number of circulations the nanodevices make through the bloodstream.
+Furthermore, increasing the number of circulations the nanodevices make through the bloodstream can improve the accuracy and reliability of region detection.
 However, this increase would result in higher energy consumption for the localization procedure.
-Thus, performance metrics such as point and region accuracies and reliability should and will be evaluated in relation to the application-specific delay allowed for localizing events, according to~\cite{lopez2023toward}.
+Thus, performance metrics such as point and region accuracies and reliability should and will be evaluated in relation to the application-specific delay allowed for localizing events, as also stated in~\cite{lopez2023toward}.